Mortgages in Northern Ireland Explained

 FAQs

-Yes, these are an option and a good way to get on the property ladder if you are struggling on your salary and deposit alone.
-These types of product won’t work for everyone given the risk to the guarantor if you don’t meet your mortgage payments.
+Yes, these options are a good way to get on the property ladder if you struggle with your salary and deposit alone.
+However, these types of products won’t work for everyone, given the risk to the guarantor if you don’t meet your mortgage payments.

 Yes, you can.
-In fact, these types of loans can be more appropriate than a standard mortgage if you are thinking about building your own home or property.
+These loans can be more appropriate than a standard mortgage if you consider building your home or property.
 They can allow you to access funds as and when you require them – meaning you can keep your repayments lower overall.

-You can read more in our article on self-build mortgages.
+You can read more about self-build mortgages in our article.

 Absolutely.
-As long as you meet the eligibility criteria and deposit requirements set by potential lenders, it’s possible to get a mortgage to put your first foot on the property ladder in Northern Ireland.
+As long as you meet the eligibility criteria and deposit requirements set by potential lenders, getting a mortgage to put your first foot on the property ladder in Northern Ireland is possible.

 You can read more in our article on first-time buyer mortgages.